llefranc/42_push_swap/README.md

 ## About

 Push_swap is a project of the mandatory part of the cursus.
-It's only made in C and was about creating two programs : one sorting two "special" stacks, and another one checking if the stacks are sorted or not.
+</br>It's only made in C and was about creating two programs : one sorting two "special" stacks, and another one checking if the stacks are sorted or not.
 </br>We were only allowed to modify the two "stacks", called **stack a** and **stack b**, using a set of instruction :
 - **sa** : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements).
 - **sb** : swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements).